Skip to main content

 Funding

-Students admitted to the graduate program are guaranteed financial support from the department in the form of research assistantships, teaching assistantships and fellowships.
-Support will continue as long as the student maintains satisfactory progress toward their degree.
+Students admitted to the graduate program are provided financial support in the form of research assistantships, teaching assistantships, and fellowships.
+Support is dependent on availability of funds and students maintaining satisfactory progress towards their degree.

 Graduate School Resources